 If we think that the cost of repairing your iMac is more than it’s worth you spending your money on, we’ll advise you not to spend your money.

 The good news is, iMacs are often pretty easy to diagnose, repair and upgrade compared to MacBooks simply because there’re bigger, although not necessarily easier to get into.

 Some customers bring their iMacs to us because they think they’re not getting the most out of their iMac and want to upgrade some parts like their hard-drives or memory.

-Perhaps you’re thinking about putting in a bigger hard drive, an SSD drive, fusion or hybrid drive (a much better and cost effective option for and iMac), or maybe you want to upgrade your memory.
+Perhaps you’re thinking about putting in a bigger and or faster hard drive, or maybe you want to upgrade your memory.